 Diseases of the eye are rated by the VA based on three main measurements; central visual acuity, visual field, and muscle function.

 - Central Visual Acuity: this is how focused or blurry images are at specific distances.
 This is often tested with the eye chart we are all so familiar with to detect decreased visual acuity.
 The central visual acuity measurements go from 20/20 to 5/200 and the VA rates the veteran for VA disability benefits based on corrected vision, if it can be corrected.
-Anything worse than 5/200 is considered blind.
-The VA rates both eyes together, so if a veteran is blind in one eye and has 20/20 in the other, they would probably only receive a 40% rating.
+Anything worse than 5/200 is considered legally blind.
+The VA rates both eyes together, so if a veteran is blind in one eye and has 20/20 in the other, they would likely receive a 40% rating.

 - Muscle Dysfunction: This measures how well the muscles of the eye move and is measured on the same type of chart as the visual field.
 The example to the right shows the measurement field of an eye whose muscle function limits upward and downward vision but is able to move side to side.

 Once an optometrist has gathered all of these measurements, they are able to rate the eye condition using scales that combine all three measurements for both eyes.
 Each eye receives its own percent rating, so if a veteran was blind in one eye and had good vision in the other, they would not be rated 100% in one eye and 0% in the other, it would be a combination of both eyes.
 Only an optometrist is able to measure eye conditions, and there is a disability benefits questionnaire a veteran can take to his or her optometrist to fill out if filing a claim.
 While not a perfect claim, it can give the optometrist an idea of what the VA is looking for and how they rate eye conditions.
 If filing a claim, the VA will also schedule a C&P exam at the nearest VA center for the veteran.

 Additional Eye Benefits